Russel Gronevelt '69

 Russell Gronevelt’s commitment to Michigan Tech runs long and deep.

 His service to Tech began as a civil engineering undergraduate, when he was active in the Sigma Rho fraternity and the intra-fraternity council and service on the Student Judiciary.
 Once settled into his career, he served two terms on the Civil and Environmental Engineering (CEE) Professional Advisory Committee, and the Executive Committee for the CEE Department's “Educating Graduates of Choice” Campaign.

 His leadership skills are also reflected by his twelve year membership on the Michigan Tech Fund Board of Trustees.
-He is most proud, though, of his years served as a member of the Board of Control, and serving as Board Chairman for the last two years of his appointment, which he completed in December, 2010.
+He is most proud, though, of his years served as a member of the Board of Trustees, and serving as Board Chairman for the last two years of his appointment, which he completed in December, 2010.
 He now serves on the Michigan Tech Entrepreneurial Support Corp., and Educational Support Institute.

 Originally from Livonia, Michigan, he earned his Bachelor of Science degree in Civil Engineering from Michigan Tech in 1969.
 In 1982, he earned his Master of Science in Civil from Wayne State University.
 His career began in the Engineering department for the City of Livonia, where he then became Director of Public Works.

 In 1987 he became the Assistant County Executive and Director of Public Services for Wayne County, where he was responsible for the fifth largest public works organization in the nation.